-After practice, recover with a carbohydrate- and protein-rich snack.
-Carbohydrate replaces muscle glycogen (carbohydrate stored in muscles) lost during a long practice or competition, and protein helps muscle protein repair.
-Good choices include a turkey or grilled chicken sandwich, slice of vegetable-cheese pizza, low-fat chocolate milk, cottage cheese and fruit, or cheese and crackers.
-If you practice or compete again the same day or the next day, start recovery within 30 minutes after training.
-If the following day is a rest day, add recovery foods to your next meal.
+After practice, recover with a carbohydrate and protein-rich snack.
+Carbohydrate replaces muscle glycogen (carbohydrate stored in muscles) that was lost during a long training session, and protein stimulates muscle protein repair.
+Good choices include a turkey or grilled chicken sandwich, a slice of vegetable-cheese pizza, low-fat chocolate milk, cottage cheese and fruit, or cheese and crackers.
+If you are practicing or competing the next day, start your recovery within 30 minutes after training.
+If the following day will be a rest day, add recovery foods to your next meal.